 Disclosure - A trust does not need to be registered with any statutory bodies.
 The trust deed is a strictly private arrangement between the settlor and the trustee.

 Protection from creditors – The Trustee act does not repeal the Statute of Elizabeth, so transfers by the settlor to the trust may be set aside if the settlor transferred the property before the debt arose.
-The creditor must prove the fraudulent transfer of assets to the trust, which are not defined by the law.
+The creditor must prove the fraudulent transfer of assets to the trust, which is not defined by the law.
 Creditors’ claims may be brought jointly.
-If a fraudulent transfer is proven, trust may be declared invalid.
+If a fraudulent transfer is proven, the trust may be declared invalid.